apache/flink-web/_posts/2022-05-11-release-table-store-0.1.0.md

 * Users can use Flink to insert data into the Table Store, either by streaming the change log captured from databases, or by loading the data in batches from the other stores like data warehouses.
 * Users can use Flink to query the table store in different ways, including streaming queries and Batch/OLAP queries.
-It is also worth noting that users can also use other engines such as Apache Hive to query from the table store.
+It is also worth noting that users can use other engines such as Apache Hive to query from the table store as well.
 * Under the hood, table Store uses a hybrid storage architecture, using a Lake Store to store historical data and a Queue system (Apache Kafka integration is currently supported) to store incremental data.
 It provides incremental snapshots for hybrid streaming reads.
-* Table Store's Lake Store stores data as columnar files on file system / object store, and uses the LSM Structure to support a large amount of data updates and high performance queries.
+* Table Store's Lake Store stores data as columnar files on file system / object store, and uses the LSM Structure to support a large amount of data updates and high-performance queries.

 Many thanks for the inspiration of the following systems: [Apache Iceberg](https://iceberg.apache.org/) and [RocksDB](http://rocksdb.org/).